shambhavi2001/Syndicate-12-Text-Analysis/README.md

 ### 6. URL Classification (Extension)
 - **Pre-processing URLs**: Removing "https://www." from the URLs to focus on the meaningful parts.
 - **Feature Extraction and Selection**: Similar steps as with the titles, using TF-IDF vectorization and chi-square feature selection.
-- **Model Testing on URLs**: The trained SVM model on titles was tested on URLs to evaluate its performance in classifying topics based on URL content.
+- **Model Testing on URLs**: The trained SVM and Random Forest models on titles was tested on URLs to evaluate its performance in classifying topics based on URL content.

 ## Dependencies